 To create content to publish on your WordPress blog, you can either write it directly in the editor of a live blog, write it in a text editor such as Notepad and paste it into WordPress afterward or you can use an offline app or editor.
-Editing offline has a couple of benefits that I’m going to share shortly before pointing you towards the top offline apps for editing content.
+Offline blogging has a couple of benefits that I’m going to share shortly before pointing you towards the top WordPress offline editors for editing content.

-The biggest advantage of an offline editing app is that it is slightly faster than the online editor.
-Typically, an offline app sits on your device rather than a web server so you don’t have to deal with HTTP requests.
-In most instances, dedicated offline editing apps are also faster than traditional text processing software such as MS Word.
+The biggest advantage of an offline blog editor is that it is slightly faster than the online editor.
+Typically, an offline editor sits on your device rather than a web server so you don’t have to deal with HTTP requests.
+In most instances, dedicated offline editing editors are also faster than traditional text processing software such as MS Word.

-Also, with a blogging app, you get all the basic editing settings and features you’re already familiar with from the live WordPress editor.
+Also, with an offline blogging editor, you get all the basic editing settings and features you’re already familiar with from the live WordPress editor.
 Top offline editors provide settings for assigning categories and tags, inserting pictures, videos, and tables, assigning attributes, and inserting links, among others.

 And of course, you don’t always need an active Internet connection to write a post.
 Whether you’re in a remote location with intermittent wireless coverage or you’re traveling, an offline editor lets you blog away and make the most of your time offline.

 Then you can upload your post to the live blog with a click of the mouse once you establish an Internet connection.

 Top WordPress Offline Editor To Consider For Blogging